abhishekg2389/kaggle/coupon/README.md

 4. Install packages as required in RUNME.R
 5. Modify paths and run RUNME.R
 6. A submission folder is then generated containing the submissions.

-**NOTE on using MyMediaLite for Matrix Factorization:**

-The binaries of the required version of MyMediaLite are already cloned inside the code folder in this repo.
-Just fulfill the requirements for running MyMediaLite:
- - Mono 2.8.x or another recent .NET runtime (Mono 2.10.x recommended)

 Details about the implementation can be found in this blog post: